ashishresu2001/ai-sentiment-analysis-api/README.md

 # AI Sentiment Analysis & Insight Generation

-A modern FastAPI application that uses AI components for sentiment analysis of influencer statements and generates actionable insights using Object-Oriented Programming principles.
+A modern FastAPI application that uses AI components for sentiment analysis of influencer statements and generates actionable insights.

 ## Project Structure